 In GetItemTransactions, Item.Quantity is the same as GetItem (the total quantity across all variations).
 In GetSellerTransactions, Transaction.Item.Quantity is the total quantity of the applicable variation (quantity available plus quantity sold).
 For GetDispute:

-For SetCart input, this is only required if the parent container is submitted.
+This input is required only when the parent container is submitted.